jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 This gives a total of 26x2 + 10 + 33 = 95 characters.

 Users who want to use international characters or emojis in their passwords can but must remember that they may have difficulty typing the passwords on devices other than their own.
-International character and emoji use will likely increase password ensecurity in that an attacker will need to include them in their attack dictionary.
+International character and emoji use, if allowed, will likely increase password security in that an attacker will need to include them in their attack dictionary, requiring a larger attack dictionary.

 # What are Salts & Peppers?